The categories ${\mathcal T}^c$ and ${\mathcal T}^b_c$ determine each other: In the presence of a good extension

-In Sections~\ref{S20} and \ref{S28} we fixed a triangulated category $\cs$ with a metric, and out of it constructed and studied several subcategories of $\MMod\cs$.
+In Sections~\ref{S20} and \ref{S28} we fixed a triangulated category $\cs$ with a good metric, and out of it constructed and studied several subcategories of $\MMod\cs$.
 But it turns out to be useful to embed $\cs$ into other triangulated categories.
-In this section we will assume given a fully faithful, triangulated functor $F:\cs\la\ct$.
+Throughout, we will assume given a fully faithful, triangulated functor $F:\cs\la\ct$.
 Let us set up the conventions.